 Introducing extension blocks

 The new IntroduceExtensionBlock advice lets aspects introduce C# 14 extension blocks into a static class.
-You can specify the receiver type and an optional receiver parameter name to choose between instance and static extension blocks, and then add members with the usual IntroduceMethod, IntroduceProperty, and so on.
+The advice takes the receiver type and an optional receiver parameter name to choose between instance and static extension blocks, and supports the usual IntroduceMethod, IntroduceProperty, and so on for adding members.

 See Introducing types for a full example.